w3c/reporting/EXPLAINER.md

 ```

 ### Crashes ###
-A crash report indicates that the user was unable to continue using the page because the browser (or one of it's processes necessary for the page) crashed.
-For security reasons, no details of the crash are communicated except (optionally) the type of crash (such as "oom") and/or a unique identifier which can be supplied to the browser vendor.
+A crash report indicates that the user was unable to continue using the page because the browser (or one of its processes necessary for the page) crashed.
+For security reasons, no details of the crash are communicated except (optionally) the type of crash (such as "oom") and a unique identifier which can be supplied to the browser vendor.

 ```json
 {